mmiesch/solar-cycle-update/README.md

 The following steps describe how to implement the operational code located in the `operations` directory.

-#### Prerequisite: Define data directory and provide preprocessed data files
+#### Prerequisite: Define data directories and provide residual data file

-The base data directory is a directory on the filesystem that is used to store:

-* input observational data (monthly sunspot number and F10.7)
-* residual data (used to display error bars)
-* generated output products (images and json)

-The path to this directory must be specified in the `get_base_data_dir` function in the [cycles_util module](./utilities/cycles_util.py)

-The input observational data is updated monthly as described in [Step 1](#step-1-acquire-monthly-observation-filesstep-1).
+In order to run the code operationally, the user must provide the requisite input files, including:

+1. An observations file containing monthly sunspot and F10.7 data: see [Step 1](#step-1-acquire-monthly-observation-files)
+2. json files from the SWPC services web site containing the 2019 panel predictions and associated uncertainties
+3. A residuals file that is used to compute the error bars on the operational products

+Items 1 and 2 are obtained from the [SWPC Services web site](https://services.swpc.noaa.gov/json/solar-cycle/).

-The residual data files do not change over the course of a given cycle.
+The prediction and residual data files (Items 2 and 3) do not change over the course of a given cycle.
 So, they can be provided once and left alone.

-If it is necessary to recompute them because they have been lost or corrupted, this can be done as described in the [Instructions for Preprocessing](#instructions-for-preprocessing) section.
+If it is necessary to recompute the residuals file because it has been lost or corrupted, this can be done as described in the [Instructions for Preprocessing](#instructions-for-preprocessing) section.

-The proper structure for the residual files relative to the base directory is as follows:

-This is used to compute the error bars that are displayed in the operational product.

-The base data directory is also used to store validation data but this is not needed for operational use.
+The user must specify the directory on the filesystem where the input files are located and a directory to place the output files (products).
+This is done by editing the `get_data_dirs` function in the [cycles_util module](./utilities/cycles_util.py).

+If non-standard filenames are used for Items 1 and 2, these can be specified by editing the `ops_input_files` function in the [cycles_util module](./utilities/cycles_util.py).

 #### Step 1: Acquire monthly observation files

 ## Instructions for Preprocessing